wildone/eduVPN-proxyguard/README.md

 ## DEB/RPM packages

-Currently there are DEB/RPM packages available in eduVPN's development repository, [follow the eduVPN docs to add the repo](https://docs.eduvpn.org/server/v3/development-repo.html).
+Currently there are DEB/RPM packages available in eduVPN's server repository, [follow the eduVPN docs to add the repo](https://docs.eduvpn.org/server/v3/repo.html).

 And then install ProxyGuard using: `sudo apt -y install proxyguard-client` or `sudo dnf -y install proxyguard-client`